SE7ENSKY/webpack-verstat/README.md

 │   │   └── root.pug
 │   ├── letters
 │   ├── pages // read-only
-│   ├── vendor // legacy code
+│   ├── vendor // for code that is not in npm
 │   ├── index.pug
 │   ├── sitegrid.pug
 │   └── styles.pug